 That’s why I recommend any of these three exchanges over Uphold:

-- CoinSmart: With trading fees of just 0.2%, quick deposits and withdrawals, and best-in-class customer support, there’s no questioning why CoinSmart is one of the most popular exchanges in Canada.
+- CoinSmart: With quick deposits and withdrawals and average customer support, CoinSmart is a decent exchange with a great signup bonus.
 Get your $50 signup bonus with CoinSmart here.

-- Bitbuy: With trading fees as low as 0.1%, tight spreads, and a well-rated mobile app, Bitbuy is my go-to exchange for making large purchases due to its extremely low fees.
+- Bitbuy: With trading fees at 2%, tight spreads, and a well-rated mobile app, Bitbuy is more expensive than Kraken and CoinSmart, but it's still a popular, trustworthy exchange.
 Get your $50 signup bonus with Bitbuy here.

 Here's a quick summary of these three exchanges: